mdragon159/Learn-Unreal/README.md

+_Planning to clean this doc up by at latest: 4/13/2023_ _For now, please excuse the messiness and feel free to suggest edits_

 # Learn Unreal
 This repo aims to assist in the discoverability of Unreal Engine learning resources, covering everything from art to coding.
 Learning Unreal Engine alone as an indie or aspiring game developer can be extremely difficult and thus I hope this helps ease your journey somewhat.